What are the Soccer Positions in Spanish? Learn Here!

 More English to Spanish Soccer Terms

-While these are not technically players, there are involved in every aspect of a soccer match.
+While these are not technically players, they are involved in every aspect of a soccer match.

 Referee > El Arbitro